farirpgs/fari-games/public/documents/fari-rpgs/hopes-and-dreams-srd.md

 Once you’ve chosen a `KIT`, you get to decide what is the last action your character is skilled at.

+## Kits

+This games includes {N} KITS for the players to choose from.
+You can either be a:

+> #### Designer Notes: Making Kits
+>
+> KITS are like HOPES & DREAMS’ playbooks.
+They show the readers what your game is about, and what kind of characters the players will play as.
+Use this as a way to convey your game’s theme as much as possible.
+>
+> To make a KIT, give them a name, define ACTIONS they are skilled at and give them a couple of ABILITIES.
+>
+> ABILITIES are like the talents of a KIT.
+They can give new narrative permissions to a character.
+But can also make them stronger or more resistant by giving a +1 IMPACT or -1 COST bonus to a roll in specific circumstances.

 ## Hopes

 The `HOPE` of a character is used to represent what fuels them to achieve their goals.
 Characters get `HOPE` when they succeed risky actions.
 Players can then decide to spend that `HOPE` to get bonuses when facing new challenges.

 The easiest way to track `HOPE` is to use physical tokens like poker chips or beads, but you can also use the `HOPE TRACK` available on the character sheet

+> #### Designer Notes: HACKING HOPES
+> HOPES is what fuels the characters in the story.
+It helps push the narrative forward so that the PCs can eventually reach their goal, and achieve their DREAMS.
+>
+> You should look into renaming this so that it better fits your game’s aesthetic.

 ## Dreams